Geometry-preserving and interpretable dimension reduction for compositional data: Consistency of the CKDR estimator ( )

 \section{Consistency of the CKDR estimator (\cref{sec:consistency})}

 This section proves our consistency result in \cref{sec:consistency} over the set of CDR matrices $\cm_{m,d}$.
-In the last Section~\ref{sec:supp-counterexample}, we also give an illustration of why the population objective is discontinuous, precluding the classical uniform convergence argument.
+In Section~\ref{sec:supp-counterexample}, we also give an illustration of why the population objective is discontinuous, precluding the classical uniform convergence argument of KDR.

 We first introduce some notations for convenience:

 where $T_n(P)$ is computed as in the equation \eqref{eq:empirical-objective}.
 Since the empirical objective $T_n$ is regularized by the parameter $\varepsilon_n$ and $T$ is not regularized, we also introduce an intermediate bridge, the regularized function at the population level: for $\varepsilon >0$,